shubham-attri/shubham-attri/README.md

 - 👋 Hi, I’m @shubham-attri
-- 👀 I’m interested in brainstorming ideas and coding them to existence, I am interested in blockchain, NFT projects.
+- 👀 I’m interested in brainstorming ideas and coding them to existence, I am interested in Web3, Web Deveopment, Artificial Intelligence, Machnin Learning,
+-   UI/UX
 - 🌱 I’m currently learning Solidity and JavaScipt.
-- 💞️ I’m looking to collaborate on project code written in HTML, java, python, C/CPP and projects using blockchain.
-I have understanding of UI/UX as well.
+- 💞️ I’m looking to collaborate on projects on AI and ML and Blockchain.
 - 📫 Reach me on Discord Attri#8355 , Twitter attri_shubham_ and reddit pixyattri_eth

 <!---